digizeph/blog_en/_posts/tips/2015-09-07-svnnotify.md

 Aha!
-It must be the fact that my advisor moved the file to its home, editted it, and copied it back.
+It must be the fact that my advisor moved the file to its home, edited it, and copied it back.
-The result is that SELinux nolongger think that was the same file as before.
+The result was that SELinux no longer thinks that was the same file as before.
 Therefore, SELinux stopped the script from running for security reasons.

 So, to get things back to normal, I followed the instruction within the message: